 - Remember not to point with a single finger but use a flat extended hand especially to indicate a sacred object or place.

 - Don’t eat with your left hand.
-The left hand is for…where the sun never shines.
+People consider it an uncivilized act to use the left hand for eating.

-- Never eat beef in front of Hindus & Buddhist because beef is strictly prohibited among both Hindus and Buddhists.
+- Never eat beef in front of Hindus & Buddhist.
+Beef is strictly prohibited among both Hindus and Buddhists.
 Cows are sacred in Nepal.

 - Try not to step over or point your feet at another person, a sacred place or a hearth.

-- Remove your shoes when entering a home , temple or monastery ( and leather items in Hindu temples ) and avoid smoking and wearing scant dress in religious settings.
-Remember, some of the temples entrance may be prohibited for non-Hindus.
+- Remove your shoes when entering a home, temple or monastery ( and leather items in Hindu temples ) and avoid smoking and wearing a scant dress in religious settings.
+Remember, some of the entrance of the temple may be prohibited for non-Hindus.

 - It is better not to touch offerings or persons when they are on way to shrines, especially if you are non-Hindu.

-- Don’t offer food to a Nepalese after tasting it, nor eat from a common pot, and avoid touching your lips to a shared drinking vessel.
+- Don’t offer food to a Nepalese after tasting it, nor eat from a common pot.
+And, avoid touching a shared drinking vessel with your lips.

 - The sight of men holding hands is common, but men and women holding hands, and general acts of affection, are frowned upon.
 Do not do something that is totally alien to Nepalese culture.

 - Don’t lose your cool.
-Raising your voice or shouting is seen as extremely bad manners in Nepal too and will only make any problem worse.
+Raising your voice or shouting is seen as extremely bad manners in Nepal.
+And it only worsens the situation leading you to problems.

 - Do get a receipt of authenticity when purchasing an antique replica, otherwise, you will not be allowed to take it out of the country.
 And don’t buy ivory or fur from endangered species, your purchases encourage the trade in such illegal goods, and you won’t be allowed to bring them back home anyway.